 We have begun tracking faculty numbers as of 2020.

-Most respondents see stability in future in their staff numbers with 84% stating that they see no changes being made to the number of staff in the next three years.
-Meanwhile, the number expecting an increase in staff has doubled since last year from 4.6% to 9.6%.
-Those expecting a decrease also fell this year, from 10.2% to 6.7%.
+Most respondents see stability in future in their staff numbers with 86% stating that they see no changes being made to the number of staff in the next three years.
+Meanwhile, the numbers expecting increases or decreases are roughly evenly split with about 7% answering for each.

 The survey tracked books used in first and second year Russian classes for the third time this year.

 The most significant changes that have occurred in this time are the diversification of material for first year Russian classes.
 In 2014, Golosa dominated with 55% market share while in 2022, it held only 27%.
 Mezhdu nami, a free and online coursebook has seen the most substantial growth, growing every year from 1.7% to 13.3% to 14.4% to an impressive 21.1% this year.
 Beginner’s Russian has also seen substantial growth: from 6.7% in 2014 to 23.5% this year.